-An essential part of the 30-day minimalism challenge is getting your finances in check with a no-spend day.
+An essential part of the 30-day minimalism challenge is getting your finances in check with a no spend challenge.

 Is there something you’ve always been interested in learning but never took the time?
 Now is the perfect opportunity.
-Try a new skill, learn a new language, or step out of your comfort zone and do something you would never try, like ziplining or going back to college.
+Try new money making skills, learn a new language, or step out of your comfort zone and do something you would never try, like ziplining or going back to college.

 19. Clean out your closet

-If you can’t confidently answer that it brings you joy, it makes you feel good, and you’ll use it, get rid of it.
+If you can’t confidently answer that you love the item, it makes you feel good, and you’ll use it, get rid of it.

 20. Organize your online files

 Take a day in the 30-day minimalism challenge and organize your online files.
 Your online files can get just as cluttered as the files in your desk drawer.

 Take the time to organize everything into digital folders.
 This way, when you need something, such as a tax document, you’ll know exactly where to find it.